Getting Attached: Rivet Making Revealed

 Flush-cutter.
 An

-absolutely brilliant pair of cutters can be found here: <http://www.americanjewelrysupply.com/products/jewelry/plier26.html>
+absolutely brilliant pair of cutters can be found here.
+If you mention my name you'll get 10% off these.
+If

 you cut wire with any frequency, these are more than worth the money.